 Unpacked boxes and your chaotic, messy home are temporary.
-Stepping away and out is an of kindness towards yourself.
+Stepping away and out is an act of kindness towards yourself.
 Becoming familiar with your new surroundings will help you feel grounded and acquire place attachment much faster.

 Make small talk with people you encounter, and at the very minimum, smile at people you pass.
 If it feels awkward, do it anyway.
 Whether you get to know the people you run into or not, most of these people are a part of your larger community.

 It’s also normal for all of this to feel surreal for a while.
-And possible that you think you see people you know, or someone who look a lot like a friend or neighbor from your previous town.
+And possible that you think you see people you know, who look a lot like a friend or neighbor from your previous town.
 Or, maybe that’s just my weird thing each time we move.

 Being new is the perfect reason to go out alone.